 Making the sauce

-- Using the same pan and oil over medium heat, sauté garlic and onion.2 cloves garlic
+- Using the same pan and oil over medium heat, sauté garlic and onion.2 cloves garlic, 1 small onion

 - Add soy sauce, oyster sauce, sugar and chicken broth.
 Mix and simmer for 3 minutes.
-Pour thickening agent or slurry then cook while occasionally stirring until sauce is thick.1 small onion, 3 tbsp soy sauce, 2 tbsp oyster sauce, 1 tbsp potato starch/corn starch diluted in 2 tbsp water, 1 tsp sugar
+Pour thickening agent or slurry then cook while occasionally stirring until sauce is thick.3 tbsp soy sauce, 2 tbsp oyster sauce, 1 tsp sugar, 1 cup chicken stock, 1 tbsp potato starch/corn starch diluted in 2 tbsp water

 - Carefully mix-in stuffed bitter gourd into the sauce and cover pan with lid.
 Cook for 10 minutes or until meat is cooked through.